estabij/estabij/README.md

 **20+ years** of software engineering experience, now focused on building **intelligent systems** that solve real-world problems.
 From algorithmic trading to enterprise RAG chatbots, I turn complex AI concepts into production-ready solutions.

-📍 Based in the Netherlands | 🎓 MSc Physics & Computer Science (Leiden University) | 🏢 Owner of StarBrain Media B.V.
+📍 Based in the Netherlands | 🎓 MSc Physics & Computer Science (Leiden University) | 🏢 Owner of StarBrain AI.

 ---